Medicare Annual Wellness Visit

 Does Medicare Cover an Annual Physical?

 Annual physical exams are more detailed than the annual wellness visit.
-In addition to many of the wellness visit services, a physical includes exams and tests that require the doctor to physically examine you.
+In addition to the wellness visit services, a physical includes exams and tests that require the doctor to physically examine you.
 These are not included in the wellness visit.

 - Check of vital signs